Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 In a few meters, Zeedijk Street crosses a small section of water which gives a nice view onto Oudezijds Kolk and Oudezijds Voorburgwal, if this is your first real canal sighting in Amsterdam, it’s a good way to start as it gives you a nice sneak peek and will get you excited to see more because this is just the start!

-A little further up is Waag which can’t be missed, the Marco Polo Guide describes it as a Disneyesque medieval gatehouse which is now a cafe and restaurant.
-Behind the building in the market square or Nieumarkt, will be a few stalls selling souvenirs, hippy like clothing and fresh fruit and veg.
+A little further up on this Amsterdam Central to Rijksmuseum walk is Waag which can’t be missed, the Marco Polo Guide describes it as a Disneyesque medieval gatehouse which is now a cafe and restaurant.
+Behind the building in the market square or Nieumarkt, will be a few stalls selling souvenirs, hippy-like clothing and fresh fruit and veg.

 Head up Halvemaansteeg, a pedestrian street, onto Rembrandtplein, it’s a very touristic part of the city and explained well in the Marco Polo Guide by saying it’s a square now largely devoted to serving tourists food and beer.